 How do companies choose an SEO company?
-In our review interview and data collection process, one of the questions we ask in our review interviews is, “What was your selection process, and why did you select this company to work with?”
+In our review interview and data collection process, one of the questions we ask is, “What was your selection process, and why did you select this company to work with?”
 While not highly scientific, we were able to categorize these qualitative responses into a few main buckets.

 Referrals and previously established relationships turned out to be a key reason, cited by 45% of reviewers.
-This makes sense, as companies may not be experienced with SEO services, and they therefore rely on the experiences of friends and colleagues they trust.
+This makes sense, as companies may not be experienced with SEO services, and they, therefore, rely on the experiences of friends and colleagues they trust.

 Closely related to company knowledge and processes, past performance includes specific evidence, such as case studies, client references, and online reviews, all of which indicate previous success.
 About 14% said this was a deciding factor in their decision.

 In the process of digging into our reviews, we also noticed that 19% — almost one in five companies — had a negative experience with an SEO firm in the past before finding the right fit.
 This tells me a couple of things:

 - Great agencies still have work to do in educating potential clients on what a successful SEO strategy and partnership should look like.

-- Businesses need to take more time vetting their prospective partners along many criteria to find the right fit.
+- Businesses need to take more time vetting their prospective partners along with many criteria to find the right fit.